iamdtang/skaterdav85.github.io/teaching/2019/assignments/laravel-2.md

 * Server-side validation using the `Validator` class with the following validation rules:
   * The genre name is required
   * The genre name is at least 3 characters long
-  * The genre name doesn't already exist in the `genres` table. (see the `unique` rule)
+  * The genre name doesn't already exist in the `genres` table.
+(See the `unique` rule)
 * If the name is valid, the genre name is updated in the database and the user is redirected back to the `/genres` page.
 Check out the [Laravel documentation on how to update records using Laravel's Query Builder](https://laravel.com/docs/5.7/queries#updates).
-* If the name is invalid, the error message from the validation is shown underneath the genre name text input.
+* If the name is invalid:
+  * The error message from the validation is shown underneath the genre name text input.
+  * The old input is displayed in the text field.
+This is another good use case for the ternary operator.
+When the page loads, it should show the genre that is in the database.
+When the form has been submitted and it contains an invalid genre name, display the user's old input.

 ## Submission